saveoursecrets/sdk/doc/sync.md

 ### Revoking Devices

-If a device has been lost or stolen an account owner can revoke the public key for the device so it is no longer trusted and will not be allowed to communicate server endpoints that require a signature from a device.
+If a device has been lost or stolen an account owner can revoke the public key for the device so it is no longer trusted and will not be allowed to communicate with server endpoints that require a signature from a device.

 The server API endpoint for revoking devices **must require signatures from both the account signing key and a trusted device** for authentication.